willcollins-05/Crafting-Tracker/README.md

 npm run start
 ```

+The website should be mostly accessible for desktop and mobile users, so it can be set up on a home server and can be accessed from any device on the network.

 > Please Note: This project is not made for a production environment.
 The build is solely meant to run on local computers and to be used as a utility tool for the individual that is running it.
 Anyone that has access to the site has access to essentially the entire database as well.
+I would recommend keeping the project's scope to a local network at most.

 ## How to use
 The site is broken up into 3 main components: `Tasks`, `Items`, and `Materials`.